Posted by Daniel Wachtel in Phoenix,

 If you come from a Ruby on Rails background you might be used to having view helpers such as number_with_delimiter

-up your sleeve and ready to use.
-Here's how to configure functions that are accessible in your Phoenix views:
+Here’s how to configure functions that are accessible in your Phoenix views:

-Create a helper module
+1) Create a helper module

 I usually create a helpers

-directory under the my_app_web
+directory under the app_name_web

 directory.
 Next create a new module, let's call it application_helper.ex